GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 1. [Sign up](https://oxd.gluu.org/account/register/) to obtain your oxd license and $50 credit.

-1. [Install](./install/index.md) oxd on the same server or VM as your application (or any machine if you plan to use the https extension)
+1. [Install](./install/index.md) oxd on the same host as your application (or any host if enabling the https extension)

 1. [Configure](./configuration/index.md) the `oxd-server` and add your license keys.